Pe789/immo-eliza-ml/README.md

 The RMSE result throughout the different iteration (horizontal ax) can be visualized, both for onthe training and the testing data:
 ![alt text](image-3.png)
+The iterartion with the best RMSE result on the test data is saved to the model.

 Hence, initially comparable with Polynominal regression.
 The possible effect of the different available (hyper)parameters, still need to be tested further.

 # ⏱️ Timeline
 This project took 1 week for completion.

 # 📌 Personal Situation
-This project was done as part of the AI Boocamp at BeCode.org.
+This project-step was done as part of the AI Boocamp at BeCode.org.